-Based within the exciting and vibrant Creative Industries department, our Art & Design courses provide you with the opportunity to build your skills in a wide variety of areas including: drawing, photography, painting, printmaking, 3D, textiles, fashion, graphics, illustration and digital skills.
-You will be encouraged to experiment with a range of techniques and processes in order to find your area of specialism.
-Industry-based projects and work experience opportunities are part of each course curriculum, enabling students to develop the skills to progress into creative industries with energy and the confidence to thrive.
+Based within the exciting and vibrant Creative Industries department, our art & design courses provide you with the opportunity to build your skills in a wide variety of subjects including drawing, photography, painting, printmaking, 3D, textiles, fashion, graphics, illustration and digital skills.

-At least three GCSEs at grade 3 (D/E) or above, including English and maths, and a portfolio review with the course leader.
+To start at this level you need at least three GCSEs at grade 3 (D/E) or above, including a creative subject, English and maths, and a portfolio of your creative work to be reviewed with the course leader.

 Your portfolio of work must demonstrate your interest and enthusiasm for the subject area.
 You are required to bring sketch books, evidence of research and observational drawings, examples of developmental work as well as some final pieces.
 We are also interested in looking at work you have completed in your own time.

-- Processes such as drawing, painting, printmaking, digital skills, photography, textiles & fashion
+- Develop technical skills and processes such as drawing, painting, printmaking, digital skills, photography, textiles and fashion